• Articles

 A computer programming language that was purpose-built for business is Common Business-Oriented Language (COBOL).
 Since its creation in 1959, COBOL has played a transformative and indispensable role in supporting businesses worldwide.
 It is responsible for efficiently, reliably, and securely handling the day-to-day operations of the global economy, often working behind the scenes without drawing much attention.
 COBOL is extensively used for processing critical data, and many of its programs have undergone decades of enhancements, encompassing improvements in business logic, performance, programming paradigms, and integration with various application program interfaces, transaction processors, data sources, and the Internet.

-In this blog, we are going to be laser-focused on the interview questions asked by the top recruiters in COBOL.
-These questions can help you to learn from basic to advanced.
+We are going to be laser-focused on the interview questions asked by the top recruiters in COBOL.
+These questions can help you to clear the COBOL interviews at all levels.

 This blog post is divided into three sections, covering all the concepts of COBOL that you are expected to face while sitting in the hot seat.